 Because our cancellation policy is strictly enforced, we strongly recommend that you purchase trip cancellation insurance.
 In the event that you must cancel your participation, trip cancellation insurance may be your only source of reimbursement.
-Travel Cancellation is offered through the Museum's Travel Department, and information is included in your initial confirmation packet accordingly.

 HEALTH, MEDICAL, AND TOUR REQUIREMENTS